iterative/dvc.org/static/docs/philosophy/related-technologies.md

    *dvc checkout* command has to be run after each `git checkout` and `git clone` command.

-   - DVC creates hardlinks instead and changes data file permissions to read only.
+   - DVC creates hardlinks (or even reflinks if they are supported) instead.
 The `dvc checkout` command does not actually copy data files from cache to the working tree, as copying files is a heavy operation for large files (30Gb+).